 Sorry, no. All we can offer is what they tell us is available.
 You do have a three-hour connecting time in New York, so if there’s any delay, you should still be able to make your flight.

 Could I have tried to HUCA (Hang Up, Call Again)?
-Sure, I could have.
+Sure.
 I’d have to wait another 30 minutes to talk to someone, and there’s a possibility I would get the same answer.
 By now, I figured it wasn’t worth any additional investment of my time.
 I called to see what would happen and I received an answer.
 That’s what any regular person would do.

 Maybe this is the case and Flying Blue has no option but to provide passengers what’s given to them by Delta.
-I’m not surprised if Delta deals like this with their partners, even ones in the SkyTeam Alliance.
-With their policies, they often come off looking like the airline that thinks they’re better than everyone else.
+I’m not surprised if this is how Delta deals with their partners, even ones in the SkyTeam Alliance.
+Delta often comes off looking like the airline that thinks they’re better than everyone else.

-I also know if there’s a threat of a weather delay in New York for our travel date, Delta will most likely offer a travel waiver, which will allow us to change our flights home to avoid JFK.
-I just hope if things come to that, I’ll be able to deal directly with Delta instead of having to coordinate with Flying Blue.
+I also knew if there’s a threat of a weather delay in New York for our travel date, Delta would offer a travel waiver, allowing us to change our flights home to avoid JFK.
+Fortunately, this wasn’t a problem and we flew to NYC as scheduled on what was Delta’s worst Transatlantic product.

-Some things can go wrong with any award booking.
-However, problems are easier to resolve when you’re dealing with an award on the program’s own airline.
-They have more flexibility to solve problems when it’s all one company.
+Things can go wrong with any award booking.
+However, problems are easier to resolve when you’re dealing with an award on the program’s own airline as they have more flexibility to solve problems when it’s all one company.

 There are risks to book partner award tickets, most of which are due to the award program talking to the other airline.
 Whether it’s a technology problem in booking the ticket or a lack of anyone willing to take responsibility when something goes wrong, it’s the price that you pay for getting an award ticket you otherwise might not have been able to book.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.